Your Complete Guide to Cheek Piercings (Pros, Cons)

 The location of the piercing should be just right and needs to be carefully checked by the piercer beforehand to avoid any complications.
 If not done properly, the parotid duct which drains saliva from the parotid gland to the mouth could be permanently damaged and this can result in saliva continuously running down the cheek!
 So, this is one procedure that you definitely don’t want your piercer to get wrong.

-There are about 3 variations of cheek piercings:
+There are 3 popular variations of cheek piercings:

 This involves perforation of only one cheek.
 It’s an excellent option if you’re not ready to go in for two piercings on either cheek and would like to get one piercing done at a time, or if you’re pairing it up with other facial piercings.